A message from the Headteacher

 Our last Ofsted inspection stated that –

 Our results demonstrate that we are consistently improving, with students achieving higher grades each year at GCSE.
-Our results at Sixth Form are also impressive, with 89% of students going onto university.
-This year we received 6 awards for our outcomes at GCSE and 'A' Level and our attainment and progress at both these Key Stages is in the top 10% of all non-selective schools nationally.
+Our results at GCSE and A Level and have consistently placed us in the top 20% and top 10% of schools nationally.

 At Central Foundation Girls' all students feel highly valued and safe.
 They display courteous and respectful behaviour towards each other and towards adults.
 This results in keen attitudes to learning.